 William J. Maxwell, a professor at Washington University since 2009, teaches courses in 20th- and 21st-century American and African American literatures.
 His articles and reviews have appeared in academic and popular journals including African American Review, The American Historical Review, American Literary History, American Literature, Callaloo, Harper's, The Irish Times, The Journal of American History, Modernism/modernity, Politico, Publishers Weekly, Salon, and the London Times Literary Supplement (TLS).
 Maxwell is currently at work on James Baldwinism Now: Civil Rights Memory in the Era of Black Lives Matter.
 Contracted by Princeton University Press and scheduled for publication in 2024, the centennial of Baldwin’s birth, this book examines the writer’s dramatic resurrection in and beyond literature.
 It uncovers the links between his twenty-first-century afterlife and the hundred-year legacy of Black cultural renaissances launched in Harlem, Baldwin’s birthplace.
 At its core, however, it examines the Baldwin embraced by Black Lives Matter, the contemporary movement for which he serves as a conscience, touchstone, and pinup, an approachable ideal of both the artist-in-arms and the proudly intersectional Civil Rights struggle that might have been.

 Maxwell’s second book, an edition of Claude McKay’s Complete Poems, was published by the University of Illinois Press in various formats in 2004, 2008, and 2013.
-Containing more than 300 poems, including nearly a hundred previously unpublished works, the Complete Poems was the first comprehensive collection of the verse of this pioneer of the Harlem and West Indian renaissances.
+Containing more than 300 poems, including nearly one hundred previously unpublished works, the Complete Poems was the first comprehensive collection of the verse of this pioneer of the Harlem and West Indian renaissances.